danshilm/Tatooine-380/Services/Monitoring/netdata/README.md

 For smartd, refer to their [manual](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/smartd_log).

 For traefik, refer to their [manual](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/traefik/).
+(NOTE: does NOT work for Traefik v2)